sjmillerAZ/ResBaz_UNIXIntro/Intro-to-shell.md

     SpotifyAnalysis
 ```

  We need to create the GapminderAnalysis and SpotifyAnalysis directories.
-First we need to move into the ResBaz_UNIXIntro directory, but we can use a shortcut called `Tab completion`.
+First we need to move into the ResBaz_UNIXIntro directory, and we can use a shortcut called `Tab completion`.
 After typing `cd` (space), type 'Res' and then hit the Tab key.
 What happens?

 ```
 cd ResBaz_UNIXIntro/